 The Delta Programme is a nationwide programme.
 The objective is to protect the Netherlands from (coastal and river) flooding, to realize climate resilient urban areas and to ensure adequate supplies of freshwater for generations ahead.

-Up to 2015, the execution of investments in existing programmes (such as ‘Room for the River', ‘Border Meuse Programme' en ‘Flood Protection Programme') and projects (such as Climate buffers) continues.
+Up to 2015, the execution of investments in existing programmes (such as ‘Room for the River', ‘Border Meuse Programme' en ‘Flood Protection Programme') and projects (such as Climate buffers) continue.
 The recently published ‘Third Safety Assessment' which looked into the existing primary flood defence systems, acknowledged the importance of the considerable effort devoted to compliance with current, statutory flood protection standards.
-Reinforcing weak links along the coast is also work in progress.
+Reinforcing weak segments of the coastal defence is also work in progress.
 Meanwhile, flood protection standards are being reconsidered in the light of increased population numbers and economic value of assets.

-The point of departure for financing the Delta Programme is that the burden is spread across the entire population of the Netherlands and across multiple generations (solidarity).
-The Delta Fund concentrates money dedicated by the national government for the implementation of measures and research needs.
+The point of departure for financing the Delta Programme is to be spread across the entire population of the Netherlands and across multiple generations (solidarity).
+The Delta Fund holds money dedicated by the national government for the implementation of measures and research needs.
 The fund will be highly significant for credible and timely delta-management in the coming decades.
 With effect from 2020, the Delta Fund will be fed with a minimum of € 1 billion a year in order to ensure momentum in the implementation of the Delta Programme.
 The Minister of Infrastructure and the Environment is responsible for the expenditures under this fund.

-Regional Water Boards also make a structural contribution to financing the current Flood Protection Programme.
+Regional Water Boards make a structural contribution to financing the current Flood Protection Programme.
 As part of an Administrative Agreement on Water (concluded on 23 May 2011) regional Water Boards became co-financiers for the construction and improvement of primary flood defence systems, as managed by these boards.
-The agreement also focuses on cooperation in the Delta Programme under the direction of the Delta Commissioner.
+The agreement also focuses on cooperation in the Delta Programme.

 The Administrative Agreement on Water and the recently published policy note on Infrastructure and Spatial Planning designates the responsibilities of parties.
 The national government is responsible for national interests including flood risk management and the main water system.
 The provinces act as area-director, organize spatial planning and set out frameworks for the regional water system.
 The regional Water Boards supervise and manage the regional and the majority of primary defence systems as well as ensuring the availability of water as a resource of adequate quality in the regional water systems.
 The municipalities supervise the public areas within their duty of care under the Water Act and are the initial point of contact in the event of flooding.
 Working with the various partners and their responsibilities is an important part of the process in the Delta Programme under the direction of the Delta Commissioner.